YourKeeper/SunScope/README.md

 ```

 SunScope is a tool that can grab the /etc/grafana/grafana.db, /etc/grafana/grafana.ini, or /etc/passwd file from a server running an instance of Grafana from v8.0.0-beta1 to v8.3.0.
 Simply put, fire it at a URL and specify which file you want, and it'll grab it for you.
 So easy, anyone could use it.
 Please use responsibly.

+This isn't the cleanest exploit code, I'll admit, but I wrote this from inspiration that I got while breaking into the Ambassador box on HackTheBox, and it's my first exploit I've written in Go.